I founded UserLeap over two years ago because available user research tools were failing modern product teams.

 Sprig will enable every product decision to be customer-informed, in real-time

 Our change from UserLeap to Sprig captures our fresh perspective on research as we continue to reshape the ways product teams connect and learn from their customers in real-time.
 By taking a new approach to research, Sprig lets teams integrate bite-sized questions into their product or existing user journeys, enabling product teams to ask questions when it’s convenient and relevant for their customers.

 Video questions make it possible to record voice and video questions and deliver them to users asynchronously.
 So product teams can conduct user interviews 24/7, without any of the hassles of scheduling and recruiting participants for live sessions.

 Instead of completing only a handful of interviews for a given project, product teams can now ask a series of questions to hundreds of users.
 Each video interview is recorded and transcribed, and run through Sprig’s AI engine, which groups common themes together, so product managers and user researchers don’t need to spend hours analyzing results.

 Concept tests give teams the ability to embed a Figma prototype into Sprig and receive instant feedback.
 Product teams can bring their actual users into the product design process early and often, without needing to rely on panels or live Zoom testing sessions.

-In the same interface that you send microsurveys and conduct video interviews, simply add a figma URL, specify your voice, video, or text questions to appear alongside it, and send to your users.
+In the same interface that you send in-product surveys and conduct video interviews, simply add a Figma URL, specify your voice, video, or text questions to appear alongside it, and send to your users.

 The same features you know and love: Contextual targeting, AI text analysis, and expertly designed research templates